diskoverdata/diskover-docs/source_files/config_plugins_index.md

 | Installation | Via the DiskoverAdmin panel |
 | To learn more | [Contact Diskover](mailto:sales@diskoverdata.com) |

 Designed to migrate tags from one index to the next.
 Generally, these tags are applied post index through manual tag application or plugin tag application.
+Note that there is also a [post-index Tag Copier plugin](#plugin_post_index_tag_copier).